Do Go On - 397 - Aviator Charles Kingsford Smith

 Yeah, that was a great one.

-But, like, when you're doing the report, you're not really like,
+kidding, both of you.
+But like when you're doing the report, you're not really like,

+of it.
+Yeah, yeah.
 There's also ones like the, I love talking about bands that I love,

+Natism and Dauly.
+Pantara, Frenzel.
 Yeah, it's so tricky, isn't it?

-you can't even name one of your children.
+Dave, seriously, you're just not going to, you can't even name one of your children.

-There's always ones that I'm like, that really stuck with me.
+There's always ones that I'm like

-I wonder if it sticks with anyone else.
+I wonder if it sticks with anyone else

-That's such a wild thing, but I didn't think.
+That's such a wild thing

 Do you remember that guy?

-Nick Giganti or something?
+Giganti or something

 He pretended to be what?

-He pretended to be basically insane and senile.
+He pretended to be basically insane

-So, he could keep running the mob and would wander around in a dressing gown talking to
+So he could keep running the mob

-And then at night order hits and stuff.
+And then at night

-That's pretty amazing.
+That's pretty amazing

-Obviously, I loved the Qantas bomb heist recently
+Obviously, I loved the, um, the, the Qantas bomb heist recently because it's given me

 Yeah, no, we've had some good ones.